 I.A.1 What is the legal status of electronic transactions?

 Electronic transactions are transactions of a commercial or non-commercial nature that take place through electronic means, i.e. by exchanging data messages.
-“Data message” means information generated, sent, received or stored by electronic, optical or similar means (MLEC art.
-2(a)).
+“Data message” means information generated, sent, received or stored by electronic, optical or similar means (Model Law on Electronic Commerce 1996 - MLEC Article 2(a)).
 Examples of electronic means include e-mail, messaging, electronic data interchange (EDI), short message system (SMS) and fax.

 National law may accord full or partial legal validity to electronic transactions.
 This may happen because of a law, regulation or other written legislative text, through judicial decisions or by application of general legal principles.